 By 1987, a faculty committee met regularly to develop the groundwork for a revitilization of the program.
 As a result, Heather Kleiner was made acting coordinator of the program for ten hours a week, in addition to her job as an advisor in the College of Arts and Sciences.
 In 1988 five women submitted a proposal to then president Charles Knapp to revitalize the Women’s Studies Program.
-It was approved, and Dr. Patricia Del Rey was named director and Heather Kleiner became her assistant director.
+It was approved, and Dr. Patricia Del Rey was named director and Heather Kleiner became her associate director.
 This new Program reported to Vice President for Academic Affairs, Bill Prokasy, and found a home for many years on the second floor of the library.
 By May 1988 the Program had seven candidates for the certificate.

 In March 1989 the WS prefix for courses in the Program was sought and obtained from the University Curriculum Committee.
 Only one full year after the Program was reinstated, 15 undergraduate students were enrolled in the certificate program.

-We are inspired by the group of affiliates who stepped forward to develop and teach the first couress before the program had any core faculty.
+We are inspired by the group of affiliates who stepped forward to develop and teach the first courses before the program had any core faculty.
 By giving generously their time and energy they built and strengthened the program.

 In 1990, the first three core faculty members with joint appointments in Women’s Studies were hired, including Miranda Pollard, Josephine Beoku-Betts, and Cindy Jenefsky.
 The next year, Patricia Bell-Scott was recruited.
 And later, more core faculty were hired.